Gabe Kapler: Philadelphia Phillies (2018–2019)

 On October 30, 2017, the Philadelphia Phillies announced that they had hired the 42-year-old Kapler as their new manager, the 54th in team history.
 Phillies General Manager Matt Klentak and principal owner John Middleton said that what most impressed them during Kapler's interview, which included people across several team departments, were his level of preparation and his people skills, evidenced by his ability to connect with each one of the groups.

 Kapler inherited a team that had lost 96 games their prior season, the team's sixth season in a row with a losing record.
 He had his theme for the season inscribed on t-shirts that were given out to each of his players: "Be Bold."
 After 100 games, he had the second-most wins among Phillies managers historically (56), and he went 24-38 in the last 62 games, to finish the 2018 season 80-82.
 The 27 overturns caused by his challenges were tied for the second-most in the majors, and the 4.7 pitchers per game he used were second-most in the major leagues.
+The Phillies were in first place as late as August 12, but only won 21 games in the last two months of the season.